 Kantara’s Identity Assurance Framework: Revision and New Trust Marks

 Given the new Digital Identity Guidelines, 800-63-3, that NIST has released, available at https://pages.nist.gov/800-63-3/ , Kantara Initiative Inc. (KI) coordinated strategic sessions to tackle the challenging task of changing its framework to accommodate the new requirements.
 As with everything we do at Kantara, we do it together with the community we serve.
 We ran a strategic consultation process that included Kantara’s approved CSPs, accredited Assessors and other community participants and created a sub-group of the Identity Assurance Working Group (IAWG) charged with developing a new Scheme.
-The Scheme is expected to be released for public review by the end of 2017 and operational by April 2018.
+The Scheme is expected to be operational by April 2018.